TeamofMIS/meet/index.md

 ## Upcoming Events

-Happy new year!
-Shuizhou Ke and Luyue Zhao will share their research progress in 2023.
+Yue Wang and Yifan Wang will share theirs research progress in this week.

 ## Scheduled Events